For a list of Rhode Island economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 - Usable, tradable and redeemable (90% of value)

-Rebuild Rhode Island Tax Credit: Provides capitalup to 20% of eligible project costs, or 30% if certain criteria are metto qualified real estate projects that demonstrate a “financing gap.”
+Rebuild Rhode Island Tax Credit: Provides capital to qualified real estate projects that demonstrate a “financing gap.”
 The credit maximum is $15 million per project.

 - Usable, tradable and redeemable (90% of value)